-We offer a bachelor of business administration (BBA) degree in supply chain management with emphases in either logistics and intermodal transportation or operations and supply management.
+We link coursework to careers with a bachelor of business administration (BBA) degree in supply chain management with emphases in either logistics and intermodal transportation or operations and supply management.
 Our degree programs provide students with the problem-solving skills and supply chain knowledge needed to manage and lead modern organizations.
-We also provide foundational courses to develop critical-thinking skills in students of business by teaching upper level core classes in business statistics, optimization and operations management to all BBA majors.
+We also provide foundational courses to develop critical-thinking skills in students of business by teaching an upper level core class in operations and supply chain management to all BBA majors.